symfony/symfony-docs/components/options_resolver.rst

     ]);

     // InvalidOptionsException: The option "host" with value "25" is
-    // expected to be of type "string"
+    // expected to be of type "string", but is of type "int"

 In sub-classes, you can use :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::addAllowedTypes` to add additional allowed types without erasing the ones already set.